Closed Systems of Invertible Maps: Function Terminology

 \begin{example} Let $A$ be a field.
 Then the collection of linear mappings on vector spaces over $A$ form a multiclone.
-The collection of invertible linear mappings $\cup_{n\in \N} GL(n,A)$ forms a reversible clone, but not a multiclone.
-The permutation matrices form the smallest subrevclone. \end{example}
+The collection of invertible linear mappings $\cup_{n\in \N} GL(n,A)$ forms a reversible \toffalg, but not a multiclone.
+The mappings described by permutation matrices form the smallest Toffoli subalgebra and as a subalgebra of a reversible \toffalg{} it is also reversible. \end{example}